gtaylor/kubeconfig-python/docs/quickstart.rst

 -------------------

-We'll start by reading your current configs, with the result being returned as a dict.
+We'll start by reading your current configs, with the result being returned as a dict:

 .. code-block:: py

-    import kubeconfig
+    from kubeconfig import KubeConfig

-    conf = kubeconfig.KubeConfig()
+    conf = KubeConfig()
     print(conf.view())

 Since we're just calling ``kubectl`` under the covers, your ``KUBECONFIG``